romainpboisseau/romainpboisseau.github.io/research.md

   <div class="project-text" style="flex:2 1 400px;padding:1rem;text-align: justify;">
     <h2>Repeated evolution at the gene expression level - <br> Study of repeated wing losses in stick insects</h2>
     <p>Many lineages of stick insects have independently lost their wings.
-While very common in insects, the molecular mechanisms underlying wing loss and the extent to which these occurrences involve similar changes at the molecular level (e.g., reuse the same genes) remains unknown.
+While very common in insects, the molecular mechanisms underlying wing loss and the extent to which these occurrences involve similar changes at the molecular level (e.g., reuse the same genes) remain unknown.
 During my postdoc at the University of Lausanne (2023-now), I am leveraging this system to study the effect of divergence time between convergent lineages on the propensity to reuse the same molecular mechanisms.
 This project is supported by an <a href="https://data.snf.ch/grants/grant/224313" target="_blank" style="color:#f2a775; text-decoration: none;">SNSF postdoctoral fellowship </a> (<a href="https://www.snf.ch/en/m1NtWp4nTELQixlu/funding/horizon-europe-swiss-postdoctoral-fellowships" target="_blank" style="color:#f2a775; text-decoration: none;">Swiss equivalent</a> to the European MSCA Fellowship). </p>
   </div>

 <div class="project-gallery" style="display:flex;gap:1rem;padding:1rem;width:100%;justify-content:space-between;margin-top:-3rem;">